 Olathe Prairie Center (Olathe, KS)

 Located 30 minutes from Kansas City, Olathe Prairie Center is a 330-acre reserve that offers a 1.5-mile trail that winds through tall prairie grassland and woods.
 There are six ponds on the property, a small lake for fishing and a creek to explore fossils imbedded in the limestone floor.
 The well-maintained trails are mostly gravel and dirt with sloping inclines that are easy on little feet or while carrying a baby.
 Tip: If you visit in summer, be prepared to see native grasslands as tall as your living room.
+Read more about the trail in the Family Trail Guide.

 I love going there throughout the year and seeing the changes by season.
 It’s also very peaceful and quiet.
 More than once, I didn’t realize how stressed I was feeling until I stepped out of the car, took a deep breath and only heard the birds and the wind. —Kristin Fitchman, Kansas City BA